 The sensitivities are calculated for a 50bp increase and decrease rather than a 100bp increase and decrease as illustrated in the MCEV Principles, considering the level of interest rates in Japan.
 Here, the sensitivity scenarios were made so that the parameters related to interest rate volatility were equal to those derived for the base case.
 Only the parameters related to the interest rate term structure were altered when scenarios were developed using the interest rate model.
 The ultra-long term risk-free rates were extrapolated without changing the ultimate forward rate.
-The floor for downward changes in interest rates was set at 0%.
+In the previous year-end disclosure, the floor for downward changes in interest rates was set at 0%, but the floor was removed from the current year-end disclosure.